mxro/maxrohde-web/content/posts/2010/2010-06-06-slow-startup-for-swing-applications-in-eclipse-equinox/index.md

 ---
-title: "Slow Startup for Swing Applications in Eclipse Equinox"
+title: 'Slow Startup for Swing Applications in Eclipse Equinox'
-date: "2010-06-06"
+date: '2010-06-06'
 categories:
-  - "java"
+  - 'java'
 ---

 **The Problem**